logzio/logz-docs/_source/user-guide/kibana/index.md

 ![Kibana Discover Overview](https://dytvr9ot2sszz.cloudfront.net/logz-docs/kibana/kibana-discover-intro.png)

-#### Set you query criteria
+#### Set your query criteria

-Kibana Discover is designed to help you investigate immense volumes of data as quickly as possible.
+Kibana Discover is designed to help you investigate massive volumes of data as quickly as possible.
 Filters, search phrases, and a date picker or relative time range selector are all designed to help you find the logs you want.
 Together, they are the _query criteria_ that determine which logs are returned from your Elasticsearch logging database.

 <div class="tasklist">